gitmehedi/kubernetes/kubernetes/README.md

 Deploy Commands:
-  rollout        Manage the rollout of a resource scale          Set a new size for a Deployment, ReplicaSet or Replication Controller autoscale      Auto-scale a Deployment, ReplicaSet, or ReplicationController
+  rollout        Manage the rollout of a resource scale          Set a new size for a Deployment, ReplicaSet, Replication Controller, or Job autoscale      Auto-scale a Deployment, ReplicaSet, or ReplicationController

 Cluster Management Commands: